spazznolo/spazznolo.github.io/home.md

 <p>
 </p>
 <p>
 Around 2016, I was a few years removed from a Mathematics degree.
 My interest in logic puzzles, proofs, and even statistics waned.
 I was leaning away from all of this towards creative pursuits.
 I was working odd jobs, reading fiction and making music.
-This was the state of my mind when my brother lent me the book <em>Stat Shot</em>.
+This was the state of my mind when my brother lent me the book <a href = "http://www.hockeyabstract.com/statshot">Stat Shot</a>.
 </p>
 <p>
-<a href = "http://www.hockeyabstract.com/statshot">Stat Shot</a> was marketed as an entry point for the casual fan to understand advanced hockey statistics - as a fun, entertaining way to explore a different perspective of the sport.
+<em>Stat Shot</em> was marketed as an entry point for the casual fan to understand advanced hockey statistics - as a fun, entertaining way to explore a different perspective of the sport.
 It was mean to be a light read.
 This was not how I read the book.
 To me, it was a blueprint.
 This was around the time that I came to understand the research process as a creative one.
 </p>
 <p>
 In my experience, research usually unfolds as follows: a curiosity arises from watching sports, listening to narratives, reading other research papers, or just in conversations with friends; this then gives way to qualitative arguments which xxx; then various quantitative frameworks are drafted.
 Based on the complexity cost and worth of the idea, it is either pursued or forgotten.